Henties Bay: Economy and infrastructure

+Henties Bay has a National Traffic Information System (NaTIS) office and issues the number plate HB.

 Tourism

 The town is predominantly a tourist destination for anglers and 4x4 enthusiasts.
 Since the late 1990s, its real estate market has grown significantly, especially for high-end vacation homes.
 It serves as a gateway to the seal colony of Cape Cross, which lies 46 km to the north of the town.

 Henties Bay is situated in the National West Coast Recreation Area, but there are not many restrictions, particularly for driving off-road on the beach and across the plains.
 This brings tourists into the area, but puts a burden on the sensitive environment.
 Specifically endangered, are the lichen fields which take decades to recover from tracks cut through them, and the Damara tern which is endemic to the Skeleton Coast and threatened by habitat loss.

 A new multimillion-dollar tourism centre was inaugurated in October 2016.